t0mm4rx/SelfDrivingCar/ReadMe.md

 This project allows you to make multiple AI controll cars and compete in a race.
 This can used to make AI battles, or to compare differents strategies.

+The unique dependency is pygame.
+This code has been made and tested w/ Python 3.7.3 on Arch Linux.

 ## How does it work ?

+A race is composed of multiple cars, controlled by a controller (an AI) or by a human.
+There are multiple maps and you can create new.
+You can create many AI and make them compete in a race to see which is the best.

-First of all, you each AI, or controller, needs its own directory in the "controllers" folder.
+First of all, each AI, or controller, needs its own directory in the "controllers" folder.
 You can copy/paste the empty folder, which is an empty template.

 You can launch a game with this command :
 ```bash